 Today’s drake passage swell is better than the yesterday, and so am i.
 Although it was still uncomfortable being dragged like that, it was really getting better though.

 I ate my breakfast peacefully and forced more solid meal to come in since i puked the other day and ate less than usual.
 And as i sat on the table, looked at the window, i felt really really sad i had to go and already miss everything (except the drake).
-I miss all the layers i have to wear for the landing, i miss the snow, i miss the sound of the winds and the snow, i miss the classes, i miss my cabin, i miss the delicious meal, i miss the friendly crew onboard as i chewed my meal.
+I miss all the layers i have to wear for the landing, i miss the snow, i miss the sound of the winds, i miss the classes, i miss my cabin, i miss the delicious meal, i miss the friendly crew onboard as i chewed my meal.

 To look back, these eleven days have been a wild ride for me.
 Well, the past month as well, but Antarctica’s journey has been a very unique and special.
 I always wanted to go to Antarctica and these past years have been such an elaborate planning and planning and more plannings i actually had no chance for dreaming.
 Therefore, i can’t even say my dream has come true.
 Antarctica has been my obsession, my work in progress, my plan, and i even didn’t have chance to imagine or dream what is like the life onboard.
-Everything from boarding to present has been a very unique, a surprise, an eye-opening, a new learning experience that i had never have in my life.
+Everything from boarding to present has been a very unique surprise, an eye-opening, a new experience that i had never have in my life.

 Dear Antarctica, you hit me so fiercely to my core soul.
 Buoyed all my senses.
 And wreck my existence.